BIDS/pandoc-templates/README.md

 ## Letter

 The letter template works very much like the report.
-Any custom adjustments can be made to `template.tex`.
+Any custom adjustments can be made to `static/tufte_template.tex`.
 It is derived from [this template](https://github.com/mrzool/letter-boilerplate) which is [MIT licensed](https://opensource.org/licenses/MIT).